 Usually, we celebrate Thanksgiving at one of Ben’s brothers house.
 The family gathering usually involves the entire family.
-We get together and enjoy all the delicious dishes cooked by Ben’s gorgeous sister in law.
+We get together and enjoy all the delicious dishes cooked by Ben’s sister in law.
 This year the tradition continues and we are about to hit the road to our Thanksgiving dinner.
 But before we go, I decided to share with you some of our Thanksgiving rituals.
 Here is how we are planning to work it this holiday.

 Rule #1: Prep Two Sets of Clothing

 It’s great if you decide in advance what you are wearing for Thanksgiving dinner, but you also need to figure out what to wear during the day.
 I think it’s important to enjoy every moment you spend together as a couple and it requires some extra effort even if all you do is cooking and cleaning.

-Rule #3: Put Decor On A Different Level
+Rule #2: Put Decor On A Different Level

-Rule #4: Don’t Forget to Call Mom
+Rule #3: Don’t Forget to Call Mom

-Rule #5: Take Holiday Photos
+Rule #4: Take Holiday Photos

 Another American tradition that I was not familiar with when I came to the U.S. is winter holiday postcards.
 Russian people never send those, especially with photos of the entire family on a card (in ugly sweaters).
 Russians usually, just get together on New Years Eve and call or text each other on December 31st.
 I knew about the photo tradition from American movies and loved it.
 This year, it will be the first time when we are planning to take photos for our holiday card and I am so excited about it!